-\ Cycle optionally extended by IOCHRDY shown in gray.
+Cycle optionally extended by IOCHRDY shown in gray.

-- Host asserts ALE.
+- CISA host gets address from the CPU address lines and byte enable lines.
+The host then drives out A[23:10] + M/ IO# on MAD[15:0] with M/IO# high (memory). - 2.
+CISA peripheral device latches address and M/IO# on the rising edge of ATCLK and decodes the information. - Host drives out remaining address + Command on MAD[15:0]. - 4.
+Host asserts ALE.
 If cycle belongs to CISA peripheral device, it asserts SEL# and latches the address and command from MAD[15:0] on the rising edge of ALE.
-Decice latches ISA#=1 at this time. - Host and other CISA devices recognize the SEL# function of SEL#/ATB# by seeing ALE high when sampling SEL#/ATB# low on the rising edge of ATCLK.
-Host deasserts ALE and stops driving address on this rising ATCLK edge. - 6.
-For reads, the host tristates the MAD[15:0] buffers.
+Device latches ISA# = 1 at this time. - Host and other CISA devices recognize the SEL# function of SEL#/ATB# by seeing ALE high when sampling SEL#/ATB# low on the rising edge of ATCLK.
+Host deasserts ALE and stops driving address on this rising ATCLK edge.

+- For reads, the host tristates the MAD[15:0] buffers.
 For writes, it drives the write data onto MAD[15:0].
-Host

-- asserts CMD# synchronous to the rising edge of ATCLK and can optionally inhibit its MRD#/MWR# lines. - 7.
-Cycle is 0 wait states as indicated by ISA#=1.
+Host asserts CMD# synchronous to the rising edge of ATCLK and can optionally inhibit its MRD#/MWR# lines. - Cycle is 0 wait states as indicated by ISA# = 1.
 CISA peripheral device can bring IOCHRDY low asynchronously after CDM# goes active to extend the cycle. - 8.
 Device brings IOCHRDY high synchronous to the falling edge of ATCLK to allow cycle completion. - Host de-asserts CMD# on the same rising edge where it samples IOCHRDY high.